-CNET mentions that PureVPN is based in Hong Kong and has over 740+ servers located in 140+ countries.
+CNET mentions that PureVPN is based in the British Virgin Islands and has over 740+ servers located in 140+ countries.
 This is the best CNET VPN provider at a n affordable price, but with the most competitive features in the VPN industry.
-Check out PureVPN review tested by VPNRanks.
+Check out our PureVPN review tested by VPNRanks.

 - Military-grade encryption